ascheppach/Consulting_MBO/README.md

-we fixed some objects to save time please clone this repro
+we fixed some objects to save computation time please clone this repro